Diebold poised to launch Wincor Nixdorf offer - sources

-FRANKFURT Nov 20 U.S. automated teller machine maker Diebold Inc is poised to launch a formal offer for German rival Wincor Nixdorf AG comprising 80 percent cash and 20 percent shares, two people familiar with the matter told Reuters on Friday.
+FRANKFURT U.S. automated teller machine maker Diebold Inc (DBD.N) is poised to launch a formal offer for German rival Wincor Nixdorf AG (WING.DE) comprising 80 percent cash and 20 percent shares, two people familiar with the matter told Reuters on Friday.

 Wincor Nixdorf said last month that it had received an indicative offer of 1.7 billion euros ($1.81 billion) from Diebold, but added that final details needed to be hammered out and a due diligence needed to be done.